TRUCK DRIVING SCHOOL TUSCALOOSA, AL

 At Truck Driver Institute, we’re proud to be the largest Class A CDL school East of the Rockies not controlled by a trucking company.
 Rather than being a carrier’s hiring mill cleverly disguised as a truck driving school, Truck Driver Institute provides comprehensive training and uses the connections we’ve built over nearly 50 years to place you with the carriers you choose.

-Our staff has a 90% success rate in placing our graduates in the careers they want.
+Our staff has an over 86% success rate in placing our graduates in the careers they want.
 Most of our graduates receive a competitive CDL job offer before they’ve completed our program.
 When you leave Truck Driver Institute, you dive into your career and start earning a steady paycheck.
 The average starting salary for truck drivers ranges from $700-$1000 a week.

 Truck Driver Institute’s free hiring services are always available to our graduates.
 If your regional interests or career goals change, just give us a call.
 We’ll match you to a company that meets your needs.
 We love reconnecting with our students and helping them continue to advance in the transportation industry.